ConduitPlatform/CLI/README.md

   -t, --client-type=<value>  The client type to generate a library for

 DESCRIPTION
-  Generate a REST API client library for Conduit'S REST API
+  Generate client libraries for your Conduit REST APIs
 ```

 ## `conduit generateSchema [PATH]`